aabbtree77/auth-starter-backend/README.md

 I use `bun:sqlite` instead of `better-sqlite3`, but the latter is still needed by drizzle-kit, so better-sqlite3 is in `package.json`, but not in the code.
 See [this issue](https://github.com/drizzle-team/drizzle-orm/issues/1520).

-If you plan on changing the database, pay attention to how they handle the time zones and TypeScript's Date.Now(). `src/utils/sessionhelper.ts` appends `Z` to enforce the UTC when extracting the session expiry from the session table.
+If you plan on changing the database, pay attention at the time zones and TypeScript's Date.Now(). `src/utils/sessionhelper.ts` appends `Z` to enforce the UTC when extracting the session expiry from the session table.
 Without such care, storing and reading may not result in the same value, and with the use of Date.Now() one can easily get some weird bugs where everything works only for longer session expiration times.

 In my case, I am 3 hours ahead of the UTC, and could not see any problems when setting a session expiry to 5 hours, at first.
 It turned out that the program had a bug as it would subtract 3 hours from `session.expiresAt` due to UTC not enforced, killing a session instantly for the TTL values smaller or equal to 3 hours.